E. MYFANWY STEVENS, MA, LMFT

 Myfanwy’s passion for working with families is rooted in her previous work as a parental coach and educator.
 She found, when supporting adolescents and their families with education and tools, positive growth and change occurred.
 While at Polaris, Myfanwy has facilitated groups, been case manager, family therapist, primary therapist, and currently holds the position of clinical director.
 Her approach when working with adolescents and their families draws upon attachment and relational models of therapy.
 Myfanwy also maintains a private practice in Beverly Hills.

-Katherine Abdelkerim is an Associate Marriage and Family Therapist.
+Katherine Abdelkerim is a Licensed Marriage and Family Therapist (LMFT).
 She holds a Master of Science degree in Counseling Psychology with an emphasis in Marriage and Family Therapy from California Lutheran University.
 During her studies, Katherine completed a specialization in Trauma and Recovery and worked with teens, adults and families.

 Katherine utilizes a holistic and creative approach when working with teens, including: Trauma-informed Care, Psychodynamic Therapy, Cognitive Behavioral Therapy (CBT), Motivational Interviewing, and Art/Mindfulness-based interventions.
 In her work at Polaris, Katherine has also facilitated an Art therapy based group.
 Katherine assisted clients with externalizing their personal struggles through creative expression, serving as a powerful instrument in healing and recovery.
 Katherine is passionate about helping teens strengthen their muscle of resiliency and strives to empower them in accomplishing their goals.

-Erika Leibovitch is an Associate Marriage and Family Therapist.
+Erika Leibovitch is a Licensed Marriage and Family Therapist (LMFT).
 She holds a Masters degree in Clinical Psychology with an emphasis in Marriage and Family Therapy from Pepperdine University and a Bachelor’s degree in Psychology from Miami University in Ohio.
 During her undergraduate years, Erika worked at the Cincinnati Children’s Hospital as a research assistant, assessing the biopsychosocial effects on teenagers who undergo bariatic surgery.
 Erika has also worked in the UCLA Psychology Department assisting in research on the effects of stress in pregnancy in minority women.

 Prior to Polaris, Erika has worked in many therapeutic settings including schools, outpatient, substance abuse treatment and residential.
 In particular, Erika has a 5 year history in working in residential settings serving in a variety of roles such as clinical assistant, primary therapist, group therapist, couples therapist and family therapist.
 Before joining the Polaris team, Erika used to run a Multi-Family Group for adolescents and their families as well as a weekly parent educational training group.